-Wondering which fertility products are covered by your FSA or HSA?
-We’ll break it down for you.
+Wondering which fertility and pregnancy products are covered by your FSA or HSA?
+Everything you need to know is in this guide.

 Let’s face it.
 No one is a big fan of paying the bills—especially when it comes to paying for healthcare expenses.
 Even with a great insurance plan, medical costs can be expensive, and the piggy bank can take a hit.
 In an effort to reduce your personal healthcare costs, it may be valuable to investigate if you qualify for an FSA or HSA account.
 Both government-established programs, FSAs and HSAs exist to ease financial burdens and promote the affordability of healthcare.